The Vernon N Ely Charitable Trust

 • Richard Seymour Main

-The trust has three trustees, and notably, one or more trustees receive payments or benefits from the charity for their role as trustee.
+The trust has three trustees.
 Derek Howorth's connection to the LTA (Lawn Tennis Association) reflects the trust's tennis focus, stemming from the original settlor Vernon Ely's interest in the sport.
+Howorth also serves as a trustee of The Surrey Lawn Tennis Association Junior Trust (the separate charity that administers junior tennis grants).

-The trust was established through a settlement dated 30 October 1962 by the late Vernon Ely, specifically to support junior tennis development and charitable causes.
+The trust was established through a settlement dated 30 October 1962 by the late Vernon Ely, specifically to support charitable causes in Merton and tennis-related activities.

-This aspect of the trust does not have a public application process.
-Grants to Merton-based charities appear to be awarded at the trustees' discretion, likely based on their knowledge of local organizations and needs.
+This charity does not have a public application process.
+Grants to Merton-based charitable organisations appear to be awarded at the trustees' discretion, likely based on their knowledge of local organisations and needs.

 Decision Timeline